Shimakaze-Kan/Onibi_Pro/README.md

 Another new approach I took in the application is to avoid exceptions and global middleware to catch them and present them to the user.
 Instead, methods that might fail return an `ErrorOr`, which is a discriminated union that allows an error to be returned when something goes wrong.
 This can then be handled in a cleaner way than exceptions.

-## Running the Onibi Pro Application:
+## Setting Up and Running the Onibi Pro Application:

-### Demo Environment:
+### Full-Featured Local Setup:

-To run the application in demo mode, execute the following command:
+To run a fully operational version of the application locally, execute the following command:

 ```
 docker-compose up --build